The Ketogenic Diet

 That is the KEY to the Ketogenic Diet.

-When there are no carbs to use (your body’s first choice as energy source), your body will use fat as fuel.
-It then breaks down the large fat molecules into smaller ones called “ketones”, hence the name of the diet.
+When there are no carbs to use (your body’s first energy source choice), your body will use fat as fuel.
+It then breaks down the large fat molecules into smaller ones called “ketones“, hence the name of the diet.
 The ketones are then used in place of sugars (glucose) to give your body and brain the energy it needs.

 This diet was originally created to help children with epiliepsy.
 Those who adopted the Ketogenic Diet had, in general, fewer epileptic seizures.
 You can read about the history and medical uses of the diet HERE.